-B. Design of the Mono-spectrum Marker
+3.2 Design of the Mono-spectrum Marker

 We present the design of our marker, which is designed to be invariant to the blurring and defocusing artifacts described above.
 The extraction method covers both detection and identification of the marker in the observed images.

-The mono-spectrum marker consists of the pattern shown in Figure 2(a), a two-dimensional sinusoidal intensity pattern with multiple colors.
+The mono-spectrum marker consists of the pattern shown in Figure 2, a two-dimensional sinusoidal intensity pattern with multiple colors that looks like a pattern of blurry dots to the observer.
 We designed the marker so that its brightness changes at a single low frequency.
-This lowfrequency component is little-affected by blurring and defocusing.
+This low-frequency component is little-affected by blurring and defocusing.
 Hence, the regions in the observed images corresponding to the markers also have a single low-frequency component.